kjellericson/desktop-entry-creator/README.md

 python3 desktop_entry_creator.py
 ```

-Or create a desktop file for it.
+You can also specify a filename as argument that will be the exec-suggestion for a desktop file (nice when starting from command line).

 ## Screendump
 ![alt text](screendump.png)